MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/player-data/stats-leaderboards/title-managed/live-stats2017.md

 ---
-title: Player Stats 2017
+title: Title-managed Stats overview
-description: Player Stats 2017 tracks a player's progress and prowess in a game.
-With Player Stats 2017, your game owns and maintains the stats, and sends the stat values to the server for display upon request. ms.date: 07/02/2018 ms.topic: article
+description: User Stats track a player's progress and prowess in a game.
+With title-managed Stats, the game code maintains the stats, and sends the stat values to the server for display upon request. ms.date: 07/02/2018 ms.topic: article
-keywords: xbox live, xbox, games, uwp, windows 10, xbox one, player stats, leaderboards, stats 2017 ms.localizationpriority: medium
+keywords: xbox live, xbox, games, uwp, windows 10, xbox one, player stats, leaderboards, title-managed stats ms.localizationpriority: medium
 ---

-# Player Stats 2017
+# Title-managed Stats overview

+Title-managed Stats was formerly known as _Stats 2017_.

-When using Stats 2017, the title keeps track of the stat values, and sends the values to the service.
+With title-managed Stats, the title keeps track of the stat values, and sends the values to the service.

-Stats 2017 allows developers to configure stats for individual players signifying progress and prowess in game.
+User Stats allows developers to configure stats for individual players signifying progress and prowess in game.
 These stats are a social tool that will allow players to be more competitive with their friends and the larger title's community, as well as showcasing some of the capabilities and challenges your title has to offer.

 For example, if you have a racing game with featured statistics like longest drift and best hang time, you can communicate the type of racing game your players can expect.